nus-cs2113-AY2425S1/tp/docs/team/andreusxcarvalho.md

     - **WeeklySummaryCommand**: Provides a summary of weekly workout activity.
     - **ListHistoryCommand**: Lists workout history records.
     - **ViewHistoryCommand**: Displays specific details of a selected history entry.
-    - **DeleteHistoryCommand**: Allows deletion of a specific history entry.

     - **Justification**: These commands provide users with flexible options to review, track, and manage workout progress, enhancing motivation and tracking accuracy.
     - **Highlights**: Commands support error handling and validation, ensuring smooth user interaction and accurate data tracking.